Feasibility Check

 Garden Suite

-These units are created by building an external, detached suite at the rear of your lot.
-The City of Toronto has specific references and performance standards that all garden suites and laneway suites must follow.
+These units are created by building an external, detached suite at the rear of a detached home, semi detached home, or townhome.
+The City of Toronto has specific references and performance standards that all garden suites must follow.
 Click here to learn more.

 Before you review the information provided by the Ontario website guide, check out our checklist below as a starting point to see if your home is a candidate for this kind of new suite.